CamiloDS16/Project-2-AmEx-Credit-Card-Default-/README.md

 ## Metrics
 You can find the detailed metrics for this project [here](../metrics/).

-## Models: Model Deployment Script, Imputer and Scaler
+## Models: Model Deployment Script
-Scripts for models used in this project can be found [here](../model/).
+Scripts for models used in this project can be found [here](../models/).

 ## Installation
 The project was implemented in Python 3.8.
 To install the required packages, use the following command:

 ## Technologies Used:
 - Python